mackenziekbrooks/dci102-f18-humanities-data/Unit 0 /html-css.md

 The beauty of CSS is that you can keep all your styles in one stylesheet which you link to all your HTML pages.

-## Activity 2

-* Create a separate CSS document and save it as `style.css` in the same folder you created for Activity 1.
-* Link the `style.css` file to your HTML document.
-Consult the W3 Schools to figure out how to do this.
-* Add a background color.
-* Change the border on your table.
-* Add style to your links when you hover over them.

-## Activity 3

-When you opened your HTML files in your browser, you were viewing your files locally.
-Only you could see them on your computer.
-Now it's time to upload them to your domain so other people can view them.

-* In CPanel, open up the File Manager.
-* Navigate to the `public_html` folder.
-* Create a new folder titled `activities` or something similar.
-* Upload all your HTML and CSS files.
-* Navigate to your equivalent of `www.yourdomain.com/activities`.
-What do you see?